therealsphinx/support.balsamiq.com/content/mybalsamiq/grouping.md

 This approach has the advantage of keeping the number of mockups inside each project smaller and thus more manageable, but has the downside of being potentially more expensive in the long run and a little harder to manage in terms of project members, as you will have to invite the appropriate project members to each feature-project.

-## Will myBalsamiq make this easier in the future?
+## Will myBalsamiq Make This Easier in the Future?

 Certainly!
 With your feedback and help, we always work towards making things smoother and easier, that's our job! :)